refetchprotocol/rfcs/README.md

 ## Abstract

 This document defines the **Refetch Protocol**, a secure mechanism for a client to instruct a server to fetch data from a third-party source, extract specific claims, and return a cryptographically verifiable proof of the result.
+Crucially, it provides a guarantee that the requested data is **tamper-proof** and **originates correctly from the source**, with fields that can be independently verified.
 The protocol is designed to be **transport-agnostic**, **flexible** (supporting various data formats and extraction logic), and **type-safe** (ensuring strictly defined schemas for all interactions).

 ## 1. Protocol Overview

 The protocol follows a "Sealed Instructions" model:
 1.  **Client** constructs a `RefetchRequest` containing execution instructions, extraction logic, and cryptographic parameters.
 2.  **Client** encrypts and signs this request into a **JWE (JSON Web Encryption)** container.
-3.  **Server** receives the JWE, decrypts it, validates the signature, and executes the instructions.
+3.  **Verifier** receives (or observes) the JWE, decrypts it, validates the signature, and executes the instructions.
-4.  **Server** fetches the target resource, runs the extraction logic, and computes proofs.
+4.  **Verifier** performs the verification (e.g. fetches the target resource or verifies a ZK proof), runs the extraction logic, and computes proofs.
-5.  **Server** constructs a `RefetchResponse`, signs/encrypts it into a new JWE, and returns it to the client.
+5.  **Verifier** constructs a `RefetchResponse`, signs/encrypts it into a new JWE, and returns it to the client.

+*Note: The **Verifier** is the entity responsible for attesting to the response.
+Depending on the `verificationMode`, this could be a Relay Server, a Notary in a ZK-TLS session, or a Trusted Execution Environment (TEE), etc.*

 ### 1.1 Goals

 *   **Security**: End-to-end secrecy and integrity of instructions and results.
-*   **Flexibility**: Support for HTTP/HTTPS, various methods (GET, POST), and complex extraction (Regex, JSONPath, CSS).
+*   **Flexibility**: Support for HTTP/HTTPS, various methods (GET, POST), and complex extraction (Regex, JSONPath, XPath, Byte Range).
 *   **Type Safety**: All payloads and selectors are strictly typed to minimize runtime errors and ambiguity.
 *   **Verifiability**: The response contains a cryptographic proof that can be independently verified.